 2025-W 25th Anniversary DCAM Sacagawea Dollar Value

-The 2025-W Sacagawea Dollar represents a historic milestone as the first time the “Golden Dollar” has been struck in actual .9999 fine 24-karat gold, commemorating the 25th anniversary of this iconic series.
+The 2025-W Sacagawea Dollar is a genuine historic milestone: it is the very first time the “golden dollar” has ever been struck in actual gold, celebrating 25 years since the series debuted in 2000.

 2025-W 25th Anniversary DCAM Sacagawea Dollar Price/Grade Chart